 The museum has a National Geographic theater where you can watch 3D movies.
 These are short – 20-40 minutes long – so you don’t need to worry about getting the kids to sit through a long movie.
 We watched a movie about the Galapagos Islands, and it was SO GOOD!
 Halfway through, Jack leaned over to me and said, “WAIT!
 Is this place REAL?!”

-There is a cafe that serves lots of healthy foods that will appeal to everyone, and this is a good place for a pit stop before heading to the bottom floor, which is where you’ll find the Moody Family Children’s Museum.
+The cafe serves lots of healthy foods that will appeal to everyone, and this is a good place for a pit stop before heading to the bottom floor, which is where you’ll find the Moody Family Children’s Museum.
 This is where my kids would have spent an entire day if we’d had time!

 Have you visited the Perot Museum?
 What was your favorite part?